vladysor/SensEdu/docs/Contributing/docs.md

 ```

 * `title`: Page title
-* `layout`: keep it at `default`
+* `layout`: Keep this at `default`
-* `parent`: reference parent page by name for subpages
+* `parent`: Reference the parent page by name for subpages
-* `nav_order`: defines subpage order, 2 appears higher then 3 in navigation
+* `nav_order`: Defines the subpage order.
+2 appears higher than 3 in navigation

-You can add optional `math: mathjax` line to enable mathjax syntax in this page.
+You can add an optional `math: mathjax` line to enable [MathJax] syntax on this page.

 ### Syntax

-If you have any pictures, put them into `~\docs\assets\images\` folder and reference them with `{{site.baseurl}}`, example below with centering and width adjustment:
+If you have any images, place them into the `~\docs\assets\images\` folder and reference them with `{{site.baseurl}}`.
+Below is an example with centering and width adjustment.

 ```md
 <img src="{{site.baseurl}}/assets/images/my_picture.png" alt="drawing" width="500"/>
 {: .text-center}
 ```

-Other syntax is standard for markdown with added by just-the-docs modifyers.
-Follow these pages to explore syntax further: <a href="https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax" target="_blank">basic writing and formatting syntax</a> and <a href="https://just-the-docs.com/" target="_blank">Just the Docs page</a>.
+Other syntax is standard for Markdown with modifiers added by Just the Docs.
+Follow these pages to explore the syntax further:
+* <a href="https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax" target="_blank">Basic writing and formatting syntax</a>
+* <a href="https://just-the-docs.com/" target="_blank">Just the Docs page</a>.

 ### Wiki hosting

-When you edit the wiki it is advised to observe your changes on finished rendered webpage.
-You can host it locally following these steps:
+When you edit the wiki, it is advised to observe your changes on the finished rendered webpage.
+You can host it locally by following these steps:

 0. Administrator rights may be required to install Ruby and its gems.
 1. Visit the <a href="https://rubyinstaller.org/downloads/" target="_blank">Ruby installation page</a>.
 Download the **x64 version with devkit**.